teksah/work-time-report-app/README.md

 Then, you can then access application here: [http://localhost:8080/](http://localhost:8080/)<br>
-With credentials - username: antoni - password: antoni
+With credentials USERNAME: antoni - PASSWORD: antoni